Yanis-Gerst/Yanis-Gerst/README.md

 - 🔭 I’m currently working on My Portfolio
 - 🌱 I’m currently learning how to properly use Database (MangoDb, MariaDb)
-- 👯 I’m looking to collaborate on Some products that can bring values to others
+- 👯 I’m looking to collaborate on products that can bring values to others
 - 📫 How to reach me: yanisgerst.pro@gmail.com